£10.99 – £21.49

 The Panjkora is a significant river that drains the Hindu Kush into the Kabul and Indus rivers, like its sister the Kunar.
 These seeds were picked from ruderal stands in Lower Dir District, the western edge of which borders Afghanistan, not far from the areas of Kunar Valley where Nikolai Vavilov led his 1924 expedition.

 Ruderal (ie., ‘wild’ or weedy) plants such as these are popularly referred to as ‘Ruderalis’.
 It’s often mistakenly claimed that they constitute a distinct species of Cannabis.
 In fact, they’re most accurately classified as a variety, in the strict taxonomic sense.
-Like most of the accessions offered at this site, this population from Lower Dir is a ruderal ‘drug’ type.
-Hence, it can be classified as Cannabis sativa ssp. indica var. kafiristanica (Small & Cronquist).
-By contrast, the fully domesticated strain cultivated to the north in Chitral belongs to Cannabis sativa ssp. indica var. indica.
+Like most of the wild-type accessions offered at this site, this population from Lower Dir is a narrow-leafleted ruderal ‘drug’ type.
+Hence, it can be classified as Cannabis sativa ssp. indica var. himalayensis.

-Ruderal Cannabis is a crucial resource for crop breeders.
-These populations are highly biodiverse and are likely to have developed numerous adaptations to disease, persts, and extremes of climate.
-As yet, no significant efforts have been made by public or private gene banks to create adequate long-term stores of ssp. indica germplasm.
+Wild-type Cannabis is a crucial resource for crop breeders.
+These populations are highly biodiverse and are likely to have developed numerous adaptations to disease, pests, and extremes of climate.
+They’re also a potential source from which to recreate now-extinct domesticates (“landraces“).
+As yet, no significant efforts have been made by public or private gene banks to create adequate long-term stores of subsp. indica germplasm.

 25 seeds, 12 seeds